bitcart/bitcart/CONTRIBUTING.md

 Your comments and feedback are welcome, and the development team is available via a handful of different channels.

-Join our [Telegram](https://t.me/bitcartcc) group to share your thoughts.
+Join our [communities](https://bitcartcc.com#community) to share your thoughts.

 ## Reporting Issues

-Have you identified a reproducible problem in Bitcart?
+Have you identified a reproducible problem in BitcartCC?
 Have a feature request?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.

 ### Identify Where to Report

-The Bitcart project is distributed across multiple repositories.
+The BitcartCC project is distributed across multiple repositories.
 Try to file the issue against the correct repository.
-Check the list of [Related Projects](https://docs.bitcartcc.com) if you aren't sure which repo is correct.
+Check the list of [Linked repositories](https://github.com/MrNaif2018/bitcart/blob/master/README.md#linked-repositories) if you aren't sure which repo is correct.

+If the issue is related to BitcartCC deployment and not to some individual components, or you are not sure, you can open an issue on our [central repository](https://github.com/MrNaif2018/bitcart)

 ### Look For an Existing Issue